 The Historical Kings: Who Were the Kings on Playing Cards?

 In some early European card designs, kings on playing cards were modelled after real historical monarchs or figures from myth.
 The King of Hearts is often linked to Charlemagne (Charles the Great), the first Holy Roman Emperor and King of the Franks.
-However, this association is not definitive, as European card manufacturers had their own interpretations of who the kings represented.
+However, this association is not definitive, as European card manufacturers had their interpretations of who the kings represented.

 It’s worth noting that card symbolism varies across different regions and cultures.
 In French playing cards, which are the basis for most modern decks, the four kings are sometimes identified as: